ImroBr/phamwiki/STPA.md

 # System-Theoretic Process Analysis

 ## Introduction
 System-Theoretic Process Analysis (STPA) is fairly recent hazard analysis technique.
 This technique is generally used in larger, complex systems.
 What differentiates the STPA method from other traditional hazard analysis techniques is the emphasis on (abstract) intended functionality of subsystems from the top down, rather than a regression into the smallest subsystems or components of a system.
-Another differentiating approach of STPA is the conclusion that unsafe interactions between system components could occur, when none of those individual system components may have failed. \
+Another differentiating approach of STPA is the conclusion that unsafe interactions between system components could occur, when none of those individual system components may have failed.

 ## History
-_First inception and cause of hazard analysis method.
-(Year, person/ group, (geographic) location) Abbreviation_ \
 STPA is a analysis technique developed by [Nancy Leveson](http://sunnyday.mit.edu/bio-serious.html) and [John P. Thomas](http://web.mit.edu/jthomas4/www/index.htm).
 It is founded upon _System-Theoretic Accident Model and Process_ (STAMP), which is in turn based on Systems Theory.

 ## Underlying systems
-Systems Theory - \
+Underpinning STPA are other theoretical frameworks, which are described below.

-STAMP - System-Theoretic Accident and Processes, an accident causality model based on Systems Theory.
+### STAMP - System-Theoretic Accident and Processes
+STAMP is an accident causality model based on Systems Theory.
 It expands beyond the traditional model of causality to include more complex processes and unsafe interaction among system components.
+STAMP focuses on understanding and managing the control structures and safety constraints necessary to prevent accidents in complex systems.

+### Systems Theory
+Systems Theory is an interdisciplinary framework that studies the complex interactions and behaviors of systems as wholes rather than just the sum of their parts.
+It emphasizes the importance of relationships, feedback loops, and the dynamic behavior of systems over time.
+Systems Theory is applied to a wide range of fields, including biology, engineering, and social sciences, to understand how components of a system interact to produce emergent properties and behaviors that cannot be understood by examining the components in isolation.

 ## Variations
-Causal Analysis based on Sytems Theory (CAST), and is a retroactive analysis method that examines an accident/ incident that has occured and identifies the causal factors involved.
+**CAST** - Causal Analysis based on Sytems Theory (CAST) is a retroactive analysis method that examines an accident/incident that has occurred and identifies the causal factors that were involved.
 It is another analysis method based on STAMP. [p12-13]

 ## Application
 Fields in which the STPA is applied: